How to 1031 Exchange Conservation Easements into Mineral Rights & Royalties

 Why Purchase Mineral Rights and Royalties?

 To some environmentalists, mineral rights may seem like the opposite of conservation easements when looking at the individual assets in a portfolio.
-While most mineral rights are used to source and sell natural resources, they can also be purchased without the intent of extracting the land’s energy-producing substances.
+Most mineral rights are useable to source and sell natural resources.
+They are also purchasable without the intent of extracting the land’s energy-producing substances.
 In this regard, mineral rights can actually be a logical purchase for those selling conservation easements.

 On the other hand, today’s technology has made it easier and safer than ever for oil and gas companies to mine and sell the resources found below the earth’s surface.
 With a strong mineral rights lease, subsurface property owners can generate a consistent income stream as a fixed percentage of monthly oil and gas operation sales.